Sundar0989/Movie_Bot/README.md

 ### Step 4 and 5(Query the data):

 Currently, the data resides in a excel file.
-However, you can add multiple databases/excel files if needed to access different sources.
+However, you can add multiple databases/excel files if needed, to access different sources.
 Based on the results from step 3, the appropriate database/excel file is queried and the results are returned.

 ### Step 6 (Post the result to user):